The Lord Speaks to Samuel

 The Bible does not tell us how old Samuel was when he received the call recorded in our lesson, but the Jewish historian Josephus says he was twelve.
 1 Samuel 2:26 describes Samuel’s growth physically, spiritually, and socially.
 He “grew in favour both with the Lord and men.”
 This statement is used one thousand years later about Jesus (Luke 2:52).

-God had not spoken directly to anyone for many years.
-At other times in history, God often gave messages to His prophets in visions.
-But in the time when Samuel was growing up, He did not give any such messages.
+At other times in history, God had often given messages to His prophets in visions.
+But while Samuel was growing up, He had rarely given such messages.

-Eli now was old, and his eyesight was failing, so he needed Samuel to be near to help him.
-Eli and Samuel had gone to bed, but the lamp in the temple, trimmed and filled with oil in the evening (Exodus 30: 7-8) had not yet burned out.
+Eli was now old, and his eyesight was failing, so he needed young Samuel’s help.
+On this particular night, Eli and Samuel had gone to bed, but the lamp in the temple, trimmed and filled with oil in the evening (Exodus 30: 7-8), had not yet burned out.

 Samuel had never received any direct contact from the Lord.
-This is what is meant in verse 7, “Samuel did not yet know the Lord.”
+This is what is meant in verse seven, “Samuel did not yet know the Lord.”
 Samuel had learned about the Lord from Eli and his parents, but he had not actually heard the voice of God.
-When God called Samuel, he thought it was Eli calling.
-At first, Eli did not realize what was happening.
-After three times, Eli realized that God was calling Samuel.
+When God called Samuel, Samuel thought the voice was the voice of Eli.
+At first, Eli did not realise what was happening.
+After three times, Eli realised that God was calling Samuel.
 He told Samuel to answer God the next time he heard the call.

 Samuel saw nothing, but the Lord was there, as He had been each time He had called.
 He told Samuel that the men of Eli’s family would not be priests much longer because Eli’s sons were contemptible (1 Samuel 3:11-14).
 Read more about that in 1 Samuel 2:12-17, 27-33.